cyclone1964/SonarNet/Architectures/UNet/README.md

 We kept the basic encoder and decoder structure with skip connections but added dropout layers in-between the convolutional layers which set a fraction of the input units to 0 to prevent overfitting.

 Each convolutional layer has a stride of `(3,3)` with `same` padding and `relu` activation.

-Once an image is passed through model, we use a Sigmoid activation function layer to predict the probability of our output.
+Once an image is passed through model, we use a [sigmoid activation function](https://en.wikipedia.org/wiki/Sigmoid_function) layer to predict the probability of our output.

 Down-sampling is represented in the `MaxPooling2D` layers in the encoder and up-sampling in the `Conv2DTranspose` layers in the decoder, each with a stride of `(2,2)`.